proalvo/raspberry-pi-streaming-bridge/README.md

 ## Fine tuning

-Start up texts are visible on when you boot the Raspberry Pi.
-Good thing is that you see that everything is working, but texts are visible on HDMI output also.
+Start up texts are visible when you boot the Raspberry Pi.
+Good thing is you see everything is working, but texts are visible on HDMI output also.
 This may be unwanted behaviour.
 Also, if you stop streaming the latest screen before streaming is shown.
 Simple solution to make screen black is following.
 First you set prompt color to black, and clear screen.
 Input the following.
-Note that there is one annoying result: if you need to write something, you cannot see it because the text is black on black backround.
+Note that there is one annoying result: if you need to write something, you cannot see it because the text is black on black background.

 ```
 PS1="\e[0;30m